ETOPS

-The Extended-range Twin-engine Operations Performance Standards (ETOPS) (/iːˈtɒps/) are safety standards set by the International Civil Aviation Organization (ICAO) for twin-engine commercial passenger aircraft operations.
-They are a safety measure intended to ensure that in the event of a single engine failure, an aircraft will still be able to reach a diversion airport using the remaining operational engine.
-This may be at a reduced speed and/or height, and usually applies to flights over water or remote lands, typically routes previously restricted to three- and four-engine aircraft.
+ETOPS (/iːˈtɒps/) is an acronym for Extended-range Twin-engine Operations Performance Standards (or sometimes Extended Twin Overwater Passenger Service).
+These are safety standards set by the International Civil Aviation Organization (ICAO) for twin-engine commercial passenger aircraft operations.
+They are a safety measure intended to ensure that in the event of a single engine failure, an aircraft will still be able to reach a diversion airport using the remaining operational engine, albeit at a reduced speed or altitude.
+The standard typically applies to long-distance routes over water or remote areas, which were historically restricted to three- and four-engine aircraft.

+Twin-engine passenger airliners are typically restricted to areas within a one-hour flying time of a suitable airport on one operational engine.
+ETOPS-90 certification extends this to a 90-minute flying time, ETOPS-180 to 180 minutes, etc.

+Similar limits have since been applied to three- and four-engine airliners.
+In some cases, "ETOPS" is still used to refer to these rules, but other terminology has been introduced to remove "twin" from the acronym.
+ICAO introduced the term "Extended Diversion Time Operations" (EDTO) in 2017.
+The European Union Aviation Safety Agency previously used the term "Long Range Operations" (LROPS) for restrictions on airliners with three or four engines.